-A robust electronic medical records software helps you generate large sets of medical data and information that are collected from patients and physicians.
-This data is quantitative, qualitative, and transactional in nature and when collated, analyzed, and presented in a sophisticated manner, can simplify patient record management and even delivery of competent medical care.
+A robust electronic medical records software helps you generate large sets of medical data and information collected from patients and physicians.
+This data is quantitative, qualitative, and transactional and when collated, analysed, and presented in a sophisticated manner, can simplify patient record management and even delivery of competent medical care.

 For example, a recent study suggests that postoperative complications when identified with automated procedures within electronic medical records and caregiver apps are easier and much more affordable as compared to assessing patient safety indicators in more traditional ways.

 The healthcare industry has been quite slow to adopt new practice models.
 The business processes that were once dependent on pen and paper and multicolored binders are finding their way to platforms that can be accessed on the move.
-The modern day technology is trying to rapidly evolve healthcare regulations and is causing major shifts in record keeping models and payment methods.
-Clearly, the speed with which we are getting used to these changes has been rather disappointing and that is making digitization a slow grind.
+The modern-day technology is trying to evolve healthcare regulations and is causing significant shifts in record-keeping models and payment methods.
+The speed with which we are getting used to these changes has been somewhat disappointing, and that is making digitization a slow grind.

-According to an independent survey, technology is extremely essential for any healthcare organizations’ growth and efficient medical records management.
-If we want to retain a strong competitive advantage and improve customer experience, we need to make this transition sooner than later.
+According to an independent survey, technology is essential for any healthcare organizations’ growth and efficient medical records management.
+If you want to retain a definite competitive advantage and improve customer experience, you need to make this transition sooner than later.

-Needless to mention these technologies are what drive the digital transformation of the healthcare industry and are aimed at improving patient care.
+Needless to say, these technologies are what drive the digital transformation of the healthcare industry and are aimed at improving patient care.

 No more paper!
 And this means fewer storage issues.
 You can do away with maintaining large records and hard copies of every piece of information in your office.
 The healthcare industry is welcoming a new way to perform their administrative duties.
 The digital way to store and manage data is letting them reduce a significant amount of costs both in terms of money and time spent.
 EHRs streamline a number of your routine tasks and eliminate the need to sit and file in large amounts of paperwork.
 Digital storage makes your offices less cluttered and enhances your efficiency.

-Paper health records lack the ability to link or integrate with other data on separate papers or in different binders.
-They can’t be cross referenced to other forms of information.
+Paper health records cannot link or integrate with other data on separate papers or in different binders.
+You can’t cross-reference them to other forms of information.
 You can’t integrate these health records with other services and information much less share this data with others in your staff who are working on the same case as you.
 Digital records, on the other hand, let you do the following and more:

-According to the Center for Information Technology Leadership (CITL) ambulatory EHRs alone have the potential to result in savings of up to $44 billion every year.
-This can further eliminate over $10 in the form of rejected claims for every patient per outpatient visit.
+According to the Center for Information Technology Leadership (CITL) ambulatory, EHRs alone have the potential to result in savings of up to $44 billion every year.
+It can further eliminate over $10 in the form of rejected claims for every patient per outpatient visit.
 There will be more savings from the elimination of chartrooms and record clerks and a significant reduction in the need for medical transcription.
-We will see fewer callbacks from pharmacists as a result of electronic prescribing and a further decrease in overall costs when functions like copying, faxing and mailing expenses will be done away with.
+We will see fewer callbacks from pharmacists as a result of electronic prescribing and a further decrease in overall costs when we do away with copying, faxing and mailing expenses.
 Retrieval and sharing of lab and x-ray reports will be more frequent and easier and this will be due to improved coding of healthcare management applications for the most part.

 EHRs can effectively improve patient safety and delivery of care through many mechanisms:

 Electronic health record software is more efficient than paper records.
-They allow centralized chart management.
-You can access patient records quicker from anywhere with condition-specific queries.
+They allow centralized chart management, and you can access patient records quicker from anywhere with condition-specific queries.
 They facilitate easy and fast communication with other clinicians and doctors and even insurance providers.
-You can stay connected with pharmacies and diagnostic centers and that ensures no more lost messages and/ or missed follow-up calls.
-You can streamline office management and head towards greater productivity.
+You can stay connected with pharmacies and diagnostic centres, and that ensures no more lost messages or missed follow-up calls.
+You can streamline office management and head towards higher productivity.